phelumie/spring-AI-agent-google-calendar/README.md

 This project demonstrates how to leverage OpenAI's language models to create, update, and manage calendar events through conversational interfaces.

+> [**Read the full tutorial: Building an AI Agent to Manage Google Calendar with Spring AI**](https://dev.to/sunday_ajisegiri/building-an-ai-agent-to-manage-google-calendar-with-spring-ai-180l) — includes a working demo of the application!

 ## 🌟 Features

 - **OAuth 2.0 Authentication** - Seamless Google authentication with token refresh